andrewrossmann/max-wonkage/SUPABASE_AUTH_SETUP.md

 5. App processes confirmation at `/auth/confirm` page
 6. User is redirected to dashboard

+### 3.3 Password Reset Flow

+1. User clicks "Forgot your password?" on login page
+2. User enters email on `/auth/forgot-password` page
+3. Supabase sends password reset email
+4. Email contains link to: `{detected_url}/auth/reset-password?token=...`
+5. User clicks link and is automatically signed in
+6. User enters new password on `/auth/reset-password` page
+7. Password is updated and user is redirected to dashboard

 ## Step 4: Testing

 ### 4.1 Test Local Development